menchelab/cartoGRAPHs_app/README.md

 ### INTRO

 The app will load an exemplary visualisation at the very beginning.
-This exemplary network can be used to explore the functionality of the application.
+The example network can be used to explore the functionality of the application.
-A network edgelist generated using the [networkx package](https://networkx.org/) can be used to upload a network of choice and generate different layouts and maps.
+A network edgelist generated wiwth the [networkx package](https://networkx.org/) can be uploaded to generate different layouts and maps for visual network exploration.
 The following paragraph will introduce the basic step-wise functionality of this application.
-Please note that this application is under development and will be frequently updated and improved.
+*Please note that this application is a work in progress and will be frequently updated and improved.*

 ##### 1 | Set Input Data